My Projects

 I won’t go into detail here about all the new awesome things that are waiting for you in Plasma 5.2, but I totally recommend that you go and read Plasma 5.2: The Quintessential Breakdown by Ken Vermette while you are waiting for your package manager to wade through the update.
 You can also read the official Plasma 5.2 release announcement, it has fancy animated screenshots ;).

-And there's other news related to Plasma 5.2 and Fedora: Fedora rawhide has bee updated to Plasma 5.2 too.
+And there’s other news related to Plasma 5.2 and Fedora: Fedora rawhide has been updated to Plasma 5.2 too.
 This means that KDE SIG will ship Plasma 5 in Fedora 22!
 Of course we will still maintain the Copr repository for our Fedora 20 and Fedora 21 users.

 So, how to get Plasma 5.2 on Fedora?